dtudk/pythonsupport-page/docs/dropincafe/index.rst

    * - .. _it-skills-tbl-hard-disk:

        Hard disk/drive
-     - The hardware that hosts everything on the computer.
-The operating system, files required for the computer to work, as well as files that the user creates, images, text documents, etc.
+     - The hardware that stores everything on the computer.
+The operating system, files required for the computer to work, as well as files that the user creates; images, text documents, etc.

    * - Memory